illinx/sio_local/README.md

 __The Spec__

-Based on GBP's SIO rumble feature, documented here: https://problemkaputt.de/gbatek-gba-gameboy-player.htm
+Based on GBP's SIO rumble feature: https://problemkaputt.de/gbatek-gba-gameboy-player.htm

 The first 12 positions are identical to the GBP rumble protocol, and then messages 13-16 contain the data for players 1-4.